hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

 5000.
 150. 5.0
 ```

-### The stage-discharge (or WSE-Q) file (txt - ASCII)

-Define a stage-discharge file to use a stage (water surface elevation *WSE*) - discharge relationship for boundary conditions.
-Such files typically apply to the downstream boundary of a model at control sections (e.g., a free overflow weir).
-To use a stage-discharge file, define the following keyword in the steering file:
+The boundary conditions and liquid boundary files can be added in the steering file with:

 ```
 /steering.cas
+BOUNDARY CONDITIONS FILE : 'bc_channel.cli'
-STAGE-DISCHARGE CURVES FILE : YES
+LIQUID BOUNDARIES FILE   : 'bc_unsteady.qsl'
 ```

-Example for a stage-discharge file:
+### Stage-discharge (or WSE-Q) File (txt - ASCII)

+Define a stage-discharge file to use a stage (water surface elevation *WSE*) - discharge relationship for boundary conditions.
+Such files typically apply to the downstream boundary of a model at control sections (e.g., a free overflow weir).
+The following block shows an example for a stage-discharge (`*.txt`) file:

 ```
 # wse_Q.txt
 #